psb/bucklescript.github.io/docs/import-export.md

 import studentName from 'student.js';
 ```

-Technically, since a BuckleScript file maps to a module, there's no such thing as "default" export, only named ones.
-However, we've made an exception to support default module when you do the following:
+Technically, since a BuckleScript file maps to a module, there is no such thing as a "default" export, only named ones.
+However, we have made an exception to support default in a module when you do the following:

 ```ocaml
 (* FavoriteStudent.ml *)